earthlab/earthlab.github.io/_drafts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-03-undoing-things.md

 M	README.md
 ```

+<i class="fa fa-star"></i> **Data tip:** HEAD refers to the most recent version of
+your file.
+You can also revert to an older version using HEAD~1, HEAD~2 etc.
+Read more about this on the <a href="http://swcarpentry.github.io/git-novice/05-history/" target="_blank">Software Carpentry git lessons website</a>.
+{: .notice--success }

-Interestingly, our changes still exist in the file, but the file has been effectively unstaged (or un-added if you prefer).
+When you use git reset, your changes still exist in the file, but the file has been
+unstaged (the changes are not added to git, yet).

 ```bash
 git status